harvester/docs/versioned_docs/version-v1.2/install/iso-install.md

 Oct 02 08:04:45 node-0 rancherd[2017]: time="2023-10-02T08:04:45Z" level=info msg="[stderr]: [ERROR]  000 received while testing Rancher connection.
 Sleeping for 5 seconds and trying again"
 ```

-This is because `rancherd` will try to download the CA using the provided FQDN in the insecure mode from the embedded Rancher Manager on the Harvester cluster when bootstrapping, and then use that CA to verify the received certificates for the following communications.
-However, the bootstraping script `/var/lib/rancher/rancherd/install.sh`, which is also downloaded from the embedded Rancher Manager, has the VIP address configured:
+This is because `rancherd` will try to download the CA using the provided FQDN in the insecure mode from the embedded Rancher Manager on the Harvester cluster when bootstrapping and then use that CA to verify the received certificates for the following communications.
+However, the bootstrapping script `/var/lib/rancher/rancherd/install.sh`, which is also downloaded from the embedded Rancher Manager, has the VIP address configured:

 ```sh
 #!/usr/bin/env sh